sjezewski/mobilepromo/README.md

 This project illustrates how to link to a microsite from the mobile site.
 The microsite keeps the look and feel of the mobile site you set up, but has content only linked to on mobile.

+### MicroSite

 Firstly, you must set up your webapp.
 We used [Parse](http://parse.com) to set up a simple survey site, which can be seen [here](http://simplesurvey.parseapp.com).
 The survey asks the user to upload a photo, then give feedback on some products.
 In return, the user gets a promotional code.

+Parse has [some great tutorials](https://parse.com/docs/cloud_code_guide) to help you get started.
+Once your microapp is up and running, you can begin to integrate it with your Moovweb project.
+Follow these steps:

+1. Sign up for Parse
+2. Create a project or [clone Sean's project](https://github.com/sjezewski/micropromo)
+3. Push a project live
+4. Get the domain
+5. Use the domain in your Tritium project

 ### Link